Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

-And with the relationship maturity she reaches by the end of the film, we’re confident that Tess will find this middle ground, and retain her career and identity while also being the team player that any successful relationship requires, and her sweet husband deserves.
+With the relationship maturity she reaches by the end of the film, we’re confident that Tess will find this middle ground, and retain her career and identity while also being the team player that any successful relationship requires, and her husband deserves.

 Defining the Relationship

-Despite the immediate chemistry, the Tracy/Hepburn relationship didn’t turn serious, and certainly wasn’t exclusive, during filming of Woman of the Year.
-Spence was married—in his 26 years with Kate, that would never change—but he was also dating other actresses on the side.
+Despite the immediate chemistry, the Tracy/Hepburn relationship didn’t turn serious, and it wasn’t exclusive, during filming of Woman of the Year.
+Spence was married—in his 26 years with Kate that would never change—and he was also dating other actresses besides Hepburn.
 Tracy’s records show that he took Ingrid Bergman out on October 16, 1941, evidence that he didn’t yet know how deep his feelings for Kate would soon run.

 And though Kate would soon make Spence her number one priority, exclusively agreeing to films that would pair her with Tracy, or keep her close to him, she wasn’t ready to do that just yet: when Woman of the Year wrapped, Kate left Hollywood for the east coast, to star in the Theatre Guild’s production of Without Love.

 But things were about to get serious.